 In this unit students explore line or reflective symmetry and the names and attributes of two-dimensional mathematical shapes.
-The context of this unit is students folding and cutting out shapes to make a shapes that have line symmetry.
+They fold and cut out shapes to make shapes that have line symmetry.

 - Explain in their own language what line symmetry is.